algosup/2022-2023-project-2-santa-time-Project-5-group/docs/Functional.md

 ## User documentation

-Write your adress in the field.
-And press enter.
+Write your adress in the field and press enter.
+Or press the geolocalisation icon and allow it's use.
+If you're a mac user, you need to allow it's use in the mac settings about the browser.

 ## Test plan